-A mid-term examination will be given during the 4th or 5th week of classes to determine readiness to participate in the "2-Day Sea Voyage".
+A mid-term examination will be given during Lecture #4 to determine readiness to participate in the "2-Day Sea Voyage".
 Students will demonstrate proficiency in navigation and seamanship throughout the two-day sailing voyage, letter grades will be impacted by participation.
 The final examination will include significant demonstration of chart navigation skills and understanding of the course materials.

 - 5% Lecture attendance.
-Attendance is required to participate in the off-campus activities (At Sea Labs) - 5% Dockside Demonstration Laboratory attendance - 30% Midterm Examination - 15% 2-Day Sailing Voyage (48 hour lab).
-Skills acquired in this lab will be assessed during the final exam
+Attendance is required to participate in off-campus activities.

+- 5% Dockside Demonstration attendance.

+- 30% Midterm Examination

+- 15% 2-Day Sailing Voyage

-45% Final Exam
+- 45% Final Exam